Shimingyi/MotioNet/README.md

 python evaluate.py -r ./checkpoints/h36m_gt_t.pth -i h36m -o [output_folder]
 ```

-The results will be placed in a subfolder in *./output* with a special name which is a combination of model parameters, it will be helpful to understant the training details.
+The results will be placed in a subfolder in *./output* with a special name which is a combination of model parameters, it will be helpful to understand the training details.
 And two kinds of results will be generated: error.txt and BVH files.

 In error.txt, you can find same performance like what we show - around 53mm with gt detected(52mm when the channel parameter is 2048, but it causes waste of model size and training time).
 And 4 randomly selected bvh file will also be stored in here, you can use Blender to see the visual performance.

 The translation will be observed clearly in action like Walking or WalkingDog.

-(NOTICE: The tranining data we use is in camera space, so the orentation of predicted pose will be strange when you observe it in Blender World Space, you need to rotate the user view or skeleton object in Blender)
+(NOTICE: The training data we use is in camera space, so the orientation of predicted pose will be strange when you observe it in Blender World Space, you need to rotate the user view or skeleton object in Blender)

 ### Test on wild videos

 Once you have h36m data, 2d detected data and pre-trained model, you can run the script to evaluate our model on wild videos.
-Now we provede the interface between Openpose and our network, the supporting of CPN and Detectron will coming soon.
+Now we provide the interface between Openpose and our network, the supporting of CPN and Detectron will coming soon.

-After running Openpose, all 2d pose files will be stored in one folder, then you can use these folder path as input parameter to run the python script, the results will also be in a subfoler in *./output* with bvh format.
+After running Openpose, all 2d pose files will be stored in one folder, then you can use these folder path as input parameter to run the python script, the results will also be in a subfolder in *./output* with bvh format.

 Now we **haven't apply any smoothing process** on the 2d **input** and **output**, you can do it by yourself to get better results like we show in the video, but here we want to show the original production.